Nocksoft/Author-Box-by-Nocksoft/readme.txt

 * Fixed PHP warnings for PHP 8
 * Added shortcode for Author Box
 * Optimized settings
+* Added option to automatically display Author Box in pages

 = 1.0.3 =
 * Fixed a bug that caused global settings do not work